AnilKumarp575/Selenium/README.md

 > mvn clean test

 ### Test Automation Report:
-After test execution is finished, test report is available in the below path of the project.
-A sample report is already available in the below mentioned path for your reference.
+After test execution is completed, test report is available in the below path of the project.
 > src/target/reports/sparkReport.html

 #### Note:
+1. A sample report is already available in the path
+>"src/test/resources/sampleReport/sparkReport.html".
-In case of any failures in the test execution, the captured screenshots are located in below path
+2. In case of any failures in the test execution, the captured screenshots are located in below path

 > src/target/reports/screenshots